Code-Institute-Submissions/ShoeShine/README.md

 ## Deployment

-The site is hosted on GitHub pages.
+This site was deployed on GitHub Pages.

 ## Credits